YuiSurbhi/Image_Compressor/README.md

 ▫️ Pillow library<br>
 ▫️ Tkinter (usually included with Python)<br>

+## Installation

+Install the required library to import PIL<br>

+    pip install pillow

+## Usage

+ 1. Run the script:<br>

+        python main.py

+2. A file dialog will appear.
+Select the image you want to compress.<br>
+3. Another file dialog will appear to save the compressed image.
+Enter the desired file name and save it.<br>

 ## Configuration

 The compression script is currently configured to use the <code>LANCZOS</code> filter for resizing, which provides high-quality results.<br>